mauriciabad/diy-multideck-website/content/blog/landing.md

   - Drawing slots:
     - Designed to let you draw twice, upright and upside-down, to make cards work both ways.
     - Big enough for handwriting, but not too much.
-    - Variated shapes strategically placed, to cover a wide variety of needs and keep organization.
+    - Varied shapes strategically placed, to cover a wide variety of needs and keep organization.
   - Systems to avoid confusions when playing:
     - All card corner's numbers match in the units digit.
     - All cards from 8 out of 12 suits, match the number in the top-left and bottom-right corner.